Mahanaliyari/tube-distance-calculator/README.md

 - Distances are based on the published inter-station distance data, not real-time travel times.
 - Some historically renamed or decommissioned stations/lines (e.g. East London Line, Docklands Light Railway) are excluded.
-- Station name matching required manual cleanup for a number of edge cases (platform-specific names, apostrophes, abbreviations); see `Data_Merge.ipynb` for the full list of corrections.